Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Background and Related Work

 \subsection{Automated Behaviour Assessment using Wearables}

-Recently, wearable sensing and machine learning (ML) techniques were comprehensively studied for automated health assessment.
+Recently, wearable sensing and machine learning (ML) techniques \xic{are} comprehensively studied for automated health assessment.
 Compared with the traditional assessment approaches (e.g., via self-reporting, clinical assessment, etc.) which are normally subjective and expensive, the automated systems may provide an objective, low-cost alternative, which can also be used for continuous monitoring/assessment.
-Some automated systems were developed to assess the behaviours of diseases such as Parkinson's disease \cite{PD_Rehman19} \cite{Nils_PD15}, autism \cite{TP_autism}, depression \cite{Little_depression2020}; or to monitor the health status such as sleep \cite{Bing_sleep}, fatigue \cite{Yang_ISWC}, etc.
+Some automated systems \xic{are} developed to assess the behaviours of diseases such as Parkinson's disease \cite{PD_Rehman19} \cite{Nils_PD15}, autism \cite{TP_autism}, depression \cite{Little_depression2020}; or to monitor the health status such as sleep \cite{Bing_sleep} \cite{Yike_sleep}, fatigue \cite{Yang_ISWC}, \cite{Fatigue_IMU} or recover-level from surgery \cite{Anna_IMU} \cite{gait_surgery}, etc.

 After collecting behaviour or physiological signals (e.g., accelerometers, ECG, audio, etc.), assessment/monitoring models can be developed.
+For application with high interpretability requirement, feature engineering can be a crucial step.
+For example, with gait parameters extracted from IMU sensors (such as stride, velocity, etc.), one can build simple ML models (e.g., random forest) for Parkinson's disease classification \cite{PD_Rehman19} or fatigue score regression \cite{Fatigue_IMU}.
+Compared with the redundant IMU data, gait parameters are more compact and interpretable, making it suitable for clinical applications.
+However, designing interpretable/clinically-relevant features can be a time-consuming process, which may also require domain knowledge \cite{Bing_sleep}\cite{Fatigue_IMU} \cite{PD_Rehman19}\cite{Anna_IMU} \cite{gait_surgery}.

-For better performance, feature engineering can be considered as an important step before ML model development, which can reduce data redundancy while improving the discrimination capacity \cite{TP_autism}.
-However, it tends to be time-consuming and sometimes may require domain knowledge \cite{Bing_sleep} \cite{Yang_ISWC} \cite{PD_Rehman19} for interpretable/clinically-relevant feature extraction.
-On the other hand, when interpretability is less required, deep learning methods can be directly applied to the raw signal for predictive model development \cite{Nils_PD15} \cite{Bing_sleep} \cite{Yang_ISWC} \cite{Little_depression2020}, yet it normally requires adequate data annotation for better model generalisation.
+On the other hand, when interpretability is less required, deep learning can be an alternative approach, which can be directly applied to the raw signal \cite{Yike_sleep} or engineered features \cite{Nils_PD15} \cite{Bing_sleep} \cite{Yang_ISWC} \cite{Little_depression2020} for (high-level) representation learning and classification/regression tasks.
+However, it normally requires adequate data annotation for better model generalisation.